Maximal real varieties from moduli constructions: Introduction

 \subsection{Motives}

-Apart from providing examples of maximal varieties via moduli constructions, another main point of the paper is to render evident in Section \ref{sec:Motive} that \textit{motive} and its \textit{equivariant formality} play an important role in the study of maximal real varieties.
+In addition to providing examples of maximal varieties obtained via moduli constructions, another important aspect of the paper is to highlight, in Section \ref{sec:Motive}, the significant role played by \textit{motive} and its \textit{equivariant formality} in the study of maximal real varieties.

-We observe that the maximality of real algebraic varieties is a \textit{motivic} property, in the sense that it only depends on the homological real motive with $\F2$-coefficients of the real variety (see Definition \ref{def:MaximalMotive}).
-As a consequence (Corollary \ref{cor:MotivationMaximal}),\textit{ if a real algebraic variety $Y$ whose motive is contained in the tensor subcategory generated by the motives of some maximal varieties $\{X_i\} _{i}$ (in this case, we say that $Y$ is \textit{motivated} by $X_i$'s), then $Y$ is maximal.} From this motivic point of view, many results obtained in this paper can be explained or even reproved, and get further new results: \begin{itemize} \item Punctual Hilbert schemes of real surfaces with Tate motives are maximal (Theorem \ref{thm:SurfaceTate}). \item Many maximal real cubic fourfolds have non-maximal Hilbert squares (Theorem \ref{thm:NonMaxHilbCubic4}). \end{itemize} See Section \ref{sec:Motive} for more details.
+We observe that the maximality of real algebraic varieties is a \textit{motivic} property, determined solely by the homological real motive with $\F2$-coefficients of the real variety (Definition \ref{def:MaximalMotive}).
+As a consequence (Corollary \ref{cor:MotivationMaximal}),\textit{ if a real algebraic variety $Y$ has motive contained in the tensor subcategory generated by the motives of some maximal varieties $\{X_i\} _{i}$ (in which case we say that $Y$ is \textit{motivated} by the $X_i$'s), then $Y$ is also maximal.} From this motivic perspective, many results established in this paper can be explained or reproved.
+Further details can be found in Section \ref{sec:Motive}.